 What is operational efficiency?

-So, before we get into the nitty gritty of the best ways to optimise your business’s operational efficiency, what does the phrase actually mean?
-It’s all about how effectively a business is able to deliver top quality service with fewer resources, enhancing the opportunity to generate profit using these same processes and resources.
+So, what does the phrase mean before we get into the nitty-gritty of the best ways to optimise your business’s operational efficiency?
+It’s how effectively a company can deliver top-quality service with fewer resources, enhancing the opportunity to generate profit using these same processes and resources.

-The ability to evaluate the bigger picture is essential for reflecting on operational efficiency, as business owners shouldn’t just examine their organisation’s inner workings.
-It’s also important to consider the external effect – evaluating the impact that current operations have on clients and consumers.
+The ability to evaluate the bigger picture is essential for reflecting on operational efficiency.
+Business owners shouldn’t just examine their organisation’s inner workings.
+They should also consider the external effect—evaluating the impact that current operations have on clients and consumers.

-Although the steps needed to achieve an operationally efficient business will take time, if you have the desire and commitment to learn, review and adapt, you’ll be on the road to success in no time.
+Although the steps needed to achieve an operational efficiency will take time, if you are committed to learning, reviewing, and adapting, you’ll be on the road to success.

 What are the best ways to optimise operational efficiency?